mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - ImageMagick - Installing ImageMagick from Source via a Custom Debian Package Build on Ubuntu.md

-# Cheat Sheet - ImageMagick - Installing ImageMagick from Source via a Personal Repository on Ubuntu
+# Cheat Sheet - ImageMagick - Installing ImageMagick from Source via a Custom Debian Package Build on Ubuntu

 By Jack Szwergold, September 21, 2015